 What is the cost of the program?

 There is no fee.
-You will receive a 12 month tuition waiver as well as a stipend on a monthly basis, in addition, you will be required to partake in 10 hour Graduate assistant position funded through UConn Health completed by doing scholarly activities.
-A 2 year post graduation service requirement where you will be required to work in the field servicing young child and families with disabilities.
+You will receive a 12-month tuition waiver as well as a stipend on a monthly basis.
+In addition, you will be required to partake in a 10-hour Graduate assistant position funded through UConn Health completed by doing scholarly activities.
+There is a two-year post service graduate requirement where it is a requirement to work in the field servicing young child and families with disabilities.

 If I take this training, will I get a certificate in Interdisciplinary Early Intervention with Infants and Toddlers with ASD?